LSSTDESC/N5K/README.md

 ## How to enter

 The challenge asks you to compute the angular spectra required for a 3x2pt analysis setup similar to the LSST Y10 scenario in the [LSST DESC Science Requirements Document v1](https://arxiv.org/pdf/1809.01669.pdf).
-The 'input' folder of this repo contains some required inputs for this calculation, derived in some cases from those included with the Science Requirements Document [Data Products Release](https://zenodo.org/record/2662127#.X2NtDobTWEA):
+The 'input' folder of this repo contains some required inputs for this calculation:
 - kernels for the 10 number counts tracers and 5 weak lensing tracers as a function of z  (N5K/input/kernels.npz)
 - nonlinear matter power spectrum as a function of k and z (N5K/input/Pk.npz)
 - dN/dz's for the 10 number counts tracers and 5 weak lensing tracers as a function of z (N5K/input/dNdzs.npz)